Skip to cookie consent Skip to main content

 • Relaxing your heart vessels

-• Reducing the force of your heart beat
+• Reducing the force of your heartbeat

 Even with medication, lifestyle changes are always recommended.
-“Lifestyle modification makes it easier to reach the goal, even if you have you use medication,” Dr. Keaney explains.
+“Lifestyle modification makes it easier to reach the goal, even if you have to use medication,” Dr. Keaney explains.
 “You’ll get more bang for the buck for your medications.”

-Learn about Mass General Brigham Heart services
+Learn about Mass General Brigham Heart and Vascular services

 Headshot of John F. Keaney Jr., MD